Topic and comment: Realization of topic–comment

-Languages often show different kinds of grammar for sentences that introduce new topics and those that continue discussing previously established topics.
+Languages often show different kinds of grammar between sentences that introduce new topics and those that continue discussing previously-established topics.

-When a sentence continues discussing a previously established topic, it is likely to use pronouns to refer to the topic.
+When a sentence continues discussing a previously-established topic, it is likely to use pronouns to refer to the topic.
 Such topics tend to be subjects.
-In many languages, pronouns referring to previously established topics will show pro-drop.
+In many languages, pronouns referring to previously-established topics use pro-drop.

 In English

-In English the topic/theme comes first in the clause, and is typically marked out by intonation as well.
+In English, the topic, or theme, comes first in the clause and is typically marked out by intonation as well.

-English is quite capable of using a topic-prominent formulation instead of a subject-prominent formulation when context makes it desirable for one reason or another.
+English is quite capable of using a topic-prominent formulation, instead of a subject-prominent formulation, when context makes it desirable for one reason or another.
 A typical pattern for doing so is opening with a class of prepositions such as as for, as regards, regarding, concerning, respecting, on, re, and others.
-Pedagogically or expositorily this approach has value especially when the speaker knows that they need to lead the listener's attention from one topic to another in a deftly efficient manner, sometimes actively avoiding misplacement of the focus of attention from moment to moment.
-But whereas topic-prominent languages might use this approach by default or obligately, in subject-prominent ones such as English it is merely an option that often is not invoked.
+Pedagogically or expositorily, that approach has value especially when speakers know that they need to lead the listener's attention from one topic to another in a deftly-efficient manner.
+They sometimes actively avoid misplacement of the focus of attention from moment to moment.
+However, topic-prominent languages might use that approach by default or obligately, but in subject-prominent ones such as English, it is merely an option, which often is not invoked.